pldn/LDWizard-old/docs/design.md

 The configuration is composed of a number of smaller sub-components that together compose the full transformation configuration.
 We can distinguish between the different types of transformation sub-components, based on their transformation scope:

 <dl>
-  <dt>Table scope</dt>
+  <dt id="table-scope">Table scope</dt>
   <dd>Transformations that modify (aspects of) the entire table.
 For example, setting the base IRI impacts all rows, columns, and possibly cells.</dd>
-  <dt>Column scope</dt>
+  <dt id="column-scope">Column scope</dt>
   <dd>Transformations that modify the property that corresponds to a column, and transformations that modify every cell within the same column.</dd>
-  <dt>Row scope</dt>
+  <dt id="row-scope">Row scope</dt>
   <dd>Transformations that modify the subject term that corresponds to a row.</dd>
-  <dt>Cell scope</dt>
+  <dt id="cell-scope">Cell scope</dt>
   <dd>Transformation that modify individual cell values.</dd>
 </dl>

-Notice that configuration sub-component types become increasingly more complex to configure by a general user, as they progress from table to cell scope.
+Notice that configuration sub-component types become increasingly more complex to configure by a Domain Expert, as they progress from table to cell scope.
 For example, there is only one input table and there are at most 30 columns, but there can be over one million rows and there can be millions of cells.
-Because LD Wizard focuses on simplicity, it mainly focuses on configuration sub-components of table and column scope (high priority).
-Configuration sub-components of row and cell scope have low priority.
+Because LD Wizard focuses on simplicity, it primarily focuses on configuration sub-components of table and column scope (high priority), and only secondarily focuses on configuration sub-components of row and cell scope (low priority).

 #### 4.2.1.a Setting a base IRI

-A table scope configuration that determines the string prefix for all RDF subject terms and non-mapped RDF predicate terms.
+A [table scope](#table-scope) configuration that determines the IRI prefix for all RDF subject terms.

 The base IRI must be a valid absolute IRI.

 The developer is able to configure a default base IRI.
-This IRI will be used if the general user does not specify one.
+This IRI will be used if the Domain Expert does not specify one.

+Since this setting requires knowledge of linked data, it is an [advanced configuration feature](#advanced-feature).

 #### 4.2.1.b Setting a vocabulary prefix

-General configuration setting the prefixes for the document.
+A [table scope](#table-scope) configuration that determines that IRI prefix for all non-linked properties and classes.
 The prefixes can be used to generate IRI's from data points in the CSV.

 The vocabulary prefix must be a valid absolute IRI.

 The developer is able to configure a default vocabulary prefix.
-This vocabulary prefix will be used if the user does not specify one.
+This will be used if the Domain Expert does not specify one.

+If the developer did not configure a default vocabulary prefix, the base IRI is used in order to determine a vocabulary prefix.

+Since this setting requires knowledge of linked data, it is an [advanced configuration feature](#advanced-feature).

 #### 4.2.1.c Setting a key column

-A table scope configuration that determines the column whose cell values will be used to compose RDF subject terms.
+A [table scope](#table-scope) configuration that determines the column whose cell values will be used to compose RDF subject terms.

 RDF subject terms are composed by concatenating the base IRI with a normalized version of the value in the key column cell.
 Normalization is needed to ensure that all subject terms are valid IRIs.